Monday, March 08, 2010

 November 23, 1968: 'Upbeat', WEWS Channel 5, WUAB-TV Studios, Cleveland, OH with Jackie DeShannon, The Grass Roots, Gene Pitney, Raw Meat, Bobby Taylor, The Shadows of Knight, The Staple Singers, The Young-Holt Trio (broadcast date)

-December 13, 1968: Anaheim Convention Center, Anaheim, CA with Three Dog Night
+December 13, 1968: Anaheim Convention Center, Anaheim, CA with Three Dog Night, Black Pearl

 December 26, 1968: Cow Palace, Daily City, CA with Santana, Canned Heat, Blue Cheer, The New Buffalo Springfield, The Spencer Davis Group, Three Dog Night, The Electric Prunes, Flaming Groovies, Tender Loving Care "KYA Presents The San Francisco Holiday Rock Festival"